-The Midlands Population Health Management Academy is part of a programme of support, commissioned by NHS England and NHS Improvement (Midlands) working in partnership with the Local Government Association and Public Health England.
+The Midlands Population Health Management Academy was part of a programme of support, commissioned by NHS England and NHS Improvement (Midlands) working in partnership with the Local Government Association and Public Health England.

-Here you can find out more about each of the organisations involved in the Population Health Management Academy.
+Here you can find out more about each of the organisations involved in the Academy.

 The Strategy Unit exists to improve outcomes.
 Our expertise in clear thinking and applied analysis improves decision making and implementation.
 Our support is most valuable where the need for innovation is high and the suitability of standard approaches is low.

 The Strategy Unit works in the NHS, for the NHS.
 We are part of Midlands and Lancashire Commissioning Support Unit.
 Our staff are NHS employees and they are animated by NHS values.
 Growing the NHS advisory and analytical workforce is essential to our mission to create a real legacy from the PHM Academy.